tldr-pages/tldr/pages/common/clear.md

 `clear`

-- Clear the screen but keep the terminal's scrollback buffer (equivalent to pressing Ctrl + L in Bash shell):
+- Clear the screen but keep the terminal's scrollback buffer (equivalent to pressing Ctrl + L in Bash):

 `clear -x`